Nifty Sept futures trade at discount

-On the options front, Nifty options for 10 September 2020 expiry showed a maximum Call OI of 34.77 lakh contracts at the 11,600 strike price.
-Maximum Put OI of 31.40 lakh contracts was seen at 11,000 strike price.
+On the options front, Nifty options for 17 September 2020 expiry showed a maximum call OI of 26.98 lakh contracts at the 11,500 strike price.
+Maximum Put OI of 22.38 lakh contracts was seen at 11,400 strike price.

-Reliance Industries, Bharti Airtel and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Bharti Airtel and HCL Technologies were the top traded individual stock futures contracts in F&O segment of NSE.

 The September 2020 F&O contracts will expire on 24 September 2020.